Vaishali208/coding_assignments/Readme.md

 ggplot2: For creating the line plot.
 optparse: For handling command-line arguments in R.

+Q3:Merge multiple files (R + Linux Command)

+Explanation of the R script : -
+ Reads a list of file paths from file list_q3.tsv , processes each file by reading its content, renames columns depending on the number of columns in each file , joins all files based on a common column(the first column, v1), outputs the final joined data to the terminal (standard output).

+Command to run the script - Rscript join_list_of files.R home/bec51320.iitr/~workplace/bec-513-coding-questions/data/list_q3.tsv > home/bec51320.iitr/~workplace/bec-513-coding-questions/data/join_output.tsv

+Tools I used -
+Tidyverse : tool that do cleaning, transforming, visualizing, and modeling data.

 Q4: Label with quantiles (Python)

 Explanation of the code : -